Sabir222/dotfiles/README.md

+## Must do!

-# add ~/.tmux.conf file and then run in terminal " tmux source ~/.tmux.conf"
+- add ~/.tmux.conf file and then run in terminal " tmux source ~/.tmux.conf"

 ```bash
 - git clone tmux-tmp